sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

 Realizations:

-1. I understood, that even though I can do horrible stuff, there is some ¨safety lock¨/¨circuit breaker¨/fuse that doesnt allow me to hurt children. (*Jordan Peterson*: too much order - tyranny, too little - chaos, without a theme you will not write a poem. *Stephen Hocking*: it seems like this universe should be non-ideal in order for a stuff to exist)
+1. I understood, that even though I can do horrible stuff, there is some "safety lock/circuit breaker/fuse" that doesnt allow me to hurt children. (*Jordan Peterson*: too much order - tyranny, too little - chaos. without a theme you will not write a poem. *Stephen Hocking*: it seems like this universe is non-ideal in order for a stuff to exist)
-2. I understood, that **IF** I was a psychopath [(desire to use people, similar to desire for alcohol)](https://www.youtube.com/watch?v=bdPMUX8_8Ms) or a child raper or had some other pathology [(created by insufficient amount of blood in brain)](https://www.youtube.com/watch?v=esPRsT-lmw8) **THEN** I should go to doctor
+2. I understood, that **IF** I was a psychopath [(desire to use people, similar to desire for alcohol)](https://www.youtube.com/watch?v=bdPMUX8_8Ms) or a child raper or had some other pathology [(created by insufficient amount of blood in brain)](https://www.youtube.com/watch?v=esPRsT-lmw8) **THEN** I should go to doctor to rewire myself
 3. I understood, that maybe it doesn't make much sence to desire the power too much, bc
   - we will anyway live in abundunce (if we will not destroy ourselves by wars)
   - even Genghis Khan, though we had everything, wasnt happy
-  - human civilization can survive ONLY IF will become less aggressive [(Neil Degrass Tyson: the desire to breed and colonize the galaxy is self-destructing for the civilization.
+  - human civilization can survive ONLY IF it will become less aggressive [(Neil Degrass Tyson: the desire to breed and colonize the galaxy is self-destructing for the civilization.
 "It may be that the very kind of civilization that COULD peacefully colonize a galaxy, is not the kind of civilization that WOULD colonize the galaxy at all")](https://www.youtube.com/watch?v=cDut-A2GtLA)

 Then, when i woke up, (like a cloud of a bomb, and i was in center) universe appeared again around me, i was lying and thought:

-> ok, probably now the meaning of my life is to wait for technological singularity (the moment in time, in future, after which the technology will start to advance so fast, that it will not be possible to predict the next advancement, "no light can escape, like from the black hole")
+> ok, probably now the meaning of my life is just to wait for technological singularity (the moment in time, in future, after which the technology will start to advance so fast, that it will not be possible to predict the next advancement, "no light can escape, like from the black hole")

 # P. S. Why am I telling all this

-B. c.
+B.c.
 IF

 1. Ramez Naam "The Nexus Trilogy" <sub>(in future humans will merge all brains with Elon Musk's Neuralink-like technology, will be able to show videos with past, enter each-other's bodies)</sub>
 2. AND Erwin Schrodinger "My view of the world" <sub> ("in truth, there is only one mind")</sub>
 3. AND Sean Carroll <sub>("universe and we will not exist forever.")</sub>
 4. AND Michio Kaku <sub>("do whatever you want, you will anyway someday have 1.
 The device that makes the food from the air 2.
 Medicine to live until the end of universe")</sub>

-THEN there is no need:
+are right THEN there is no need:

 1. to lie